House Passes $3 Billion Funding Bill to Address Veterans Affairs Budget Shortfall

 The review would include “a comparison of monthly obligations and expenditures in relevant accounts against the spend plan of the department; the reasons for any significant diversions of obligations or expenditures from the spend plan; an analysis of the accuracy of projections and estimates relevant to such diversions; and any other matter determined relevant by the inspector general.”

-In a statement to The Epoch Times, the VA explained the shortfall was due to factors such as its facilities being busier and more veterans getting disability compensation benefits.
+In a statement to The Epoch Times, the VA said that the shortfall was caused by factors such as busier VA facilities and a higher number of veterans getting disability compensation benefits.

-“These important results for veterans and survivors have exceeded even the most aggressive projections and expectations,” said VA press secretary Terrence Hayes.
+“These important results for veterans and survivors have exceeded even the most aggressive projections and expectations,” VA press secretary Terrence Hayes said.

 Veterans groups issued statements praising the bill’s steps toward preventing future shortfalls.

-“Funding and benefit gaps are unacceptable to us and the veterans we serve, and Congress must continue to hold the VA accountable for the excessive spending, potential waste, and ineffective programs that put us in this position,” said AMVETS National Executive Director Joe Chenelly.
+“Funding and benefit gaps are unacceptable to us and the veterans we serve, and Congress must continue to hold the VA accountable for the excessive spending, potential waste, and ineffective programs that put us in this position,” AMVETS National Executive Director Joe Chenelly said.

-John Byrnes, strategic director of Concerned Veterans for America, criticized the VA’s lack of fiscal discipline.
+John Byrnes, strategic director for Concerned Veterans for America, criticized the VA’s lack of fiscal discipline.

 “It is unacceptable that a lack of basic fiscal responsibility has endangered our nation’s veterans’ well-being,” he said.
 “This bill covers the recent shortfall while providing for the desperately needed robust oversight of the VA’s budget process.
 Spending accountability at the VA is long overdue, and it is unfortunate that lack of responsibility there put veterans at risk.”